 of presale orders will follow through and pay"

 Beyond the obvious difficulties of trying to sell tokens in such a market one of the secondary difficulties is pricing.
 How do you price something when the currency you're pegging it to (NEO/GAS) is constantly moving?
-Last week we had settled on 250 GDM per NEO.
+Last week we had settled on 250 GUARD per NEO.
 By Saturday that number had been nearly cut in half; today it went back up slightly.
 When writing a contract for an NEP-5 token you need to lock the value of your new token to a price for NEO and GAS respectively, but the number is moving so much we run the risk of deploying a contract that could be defunct in terms of pricing in exceptionally short order.

 The absolute last thing we want to do is upset the balance between our early supporters in the presale and subsequent crowd funding.
 As is customary in crypto, presale buyers take a bigger risk but reap the benefits of discounts and bonuses.
 I cannot in good conscience start selling tokens to people now for less than the presale buyers paid; which of course would massively devalue their purchases.
 Likewise we cannot raise the value too high as it would dissuade people from participating in future sales.
 I've witnessed another NEP-5 token suffer from this pricing volatility in their token sale and it is most definitely not an enviable position.